Be sure to create an OVEE account before the screening day.

 - Brian Mast

-For the past eight years, Brian has been the Public Historian/Educator for the Black Belt Museum at the University of West Alabama.
-In the past year, he has not only expanded the educational programs but started a study of how museum programs affect student performance in the classroom as part of an EdD project.
-Mast started on a professional career in history at Fort Necessity National Battlefield in western Pennsylvania, where he had the opportunity to combine his passion for history with educating others.
-This experience shaped his future career choices.
-Those days in the meadow moved him to attend graduate school at Shippensburg University where he earned an M.A. in Applied History.
-Mast also worked for the National Park Service as a park ranger at Fort Necessity National Battlefield, Friendship Hill National Historic Site, Flight 93 National Memorial and interned in the Education Department at Harper’s Ferry National Historic Park while attending graduate school.
-He has traveled all over the east coast giving living history programs as an 18th-century French Marine, Swiss Mercenary, U.S Continental Soldier, 18th-century British soldier, and artillery crewman and presented at conferences on interpretive topics such as digital engagement and programs for individuals with Autism.
-Over the next few years, Brian will continue to study educational programs in rural schools while delivering them.
+Brian Mast started on a professional career in history at Fort Necessity National Battlefield in western Pennsylvania, where he had the opportunity to combine his passion for history with education.
+This experience led to him attending graduate school at Shippensburg University where he earned an M.A. in Applied History.
+For the past eight years, Brian has been the Public Historian/Educator for the Black Belt Museum at The University of West Alabama.
+During his tenure there, he has not only expanded the educational programs but has also begun working on a study of how museum programs affect student performance in the classroom.
+Mast worked for the National Park Service as a park ranger at Friendship Hill National Historic Site, Flight 93 National Memorial, and interned in the Education Department at Harpers Ferry National Historical Park while attending graduate school.
+He has traveled all over the east coast giving living history programs as an 18th-century French marine, a Swiss mercenary, a U.S Continental soldier, an 18th-century British soldier, and an artillery crewman as well as presentations on interpretive topics such as digital engagement and programs for individuals with autism.

 The views and opinions expressed in this online screening are those of the presenters and participants, and do not necessarily reflect the views or policies of ITVS, public broadcasting, or any entities hosting the screening.